• Skip to main content

 Short on time?

-Then Tabata is the workout for you!
+Then Tabata is the workout for you.

 Even with a five-minute warm-up and cool-down, it’s still over and done in under 15 minutes.

-But, be warned, Tabata-style workouts are brief but far from easy, but that’s the price you have to pay for such time-efficient short workouts.
+High intensity is the price you have to pay for such time-efficient short workouts.

 Do eight laps of the following: